-If both an award and an enterprise agreement applies to you as an employee, the enterprise agreement generally prevails unless the provisions of the enterprise agreement are less favourable than the award.
-Certain aspects of the national Fair Work Act 2009 (Cth) also apply to State employees; for example, the unlawful termination and parental leave provisions.
+If both an award and an enterprise agreement applies to an employee, the enterprise agreement generally prevails unless the provisions of the enterprise agreement are less favourable than the award.
+Certain aspects of the national Fair Work Act 2009 also apply to state employees – for example, the unlawful termination and parental leave provisions.

 Enterprise agreements have been made which apply to public sector employees.
 One of the largest is the South Australian Wages Parity Agreement.
 There are also enterprise agreements for specific areas of the public sector, such as teachers and ambulance officers.
 The Public Sector Act 2009 also regulates public sector employees by providing for matters such as leave rights and the public sector Code of Ethics.